top of page

 I experienced a grievous loss and a blessing all at once.

 It became very clear that God had other plans for me.
-My horse ventures and dreams were finished.
+My horse dreams were finished.

 For now, anyway.